Funding Options

 2. Documentation of expenses such as copies of billing statements or receipts is required.
 If requesting aid to help with medical or dental costs, invoices or treatment plans from the medical provider may be submitted.
 Vaden Health Center can assist with insurance statements if necessary; you can only be reimbursed for expenses not covered by insurance.
 Any costs that are not documented cannot be considered. *Missing or incomplete documentation will result in a delay in processing.

-3. Documentation of Income: Please submit the student and spouse’s (if applicable) latest federal income tax return.
+3. Documentation of Income Please submit the student and spouse’s (if applicable) latest federal income tax return.
 This is not required if the applicant has submitted a FAFSA or previously submitted tax forms to the Financial Aid Office.
+Note that as a graduate student you are considered independent on the FAFSA and are not asked to provide parent information.
+If married, information is required from your spouse.

 The Grant-in-Aid Committee will review your financial aid history, student account and academic record.
 You will be contacted if additional information is needed.
 Review times vary based on the time of year, generally notifications are sent within two to four weeks after application materials have been submitted and received.